 How To Answer “Describe The Three Things That Are Most Important For You In Your Next Position”

 When asked this question, the interviewer is looking for qualities, not specifics or details.
 That means if you describe your answer as, “A job that pays me well and appreciates the work that I do,” then you’re going to be answering incorrectly.
 That is a self-centered point of view when you respond with that.
 You need to respond with company qualities and job function qualities.

 Those qualities are things like:

-These are better qualities that describe what you are looking for in a job because they are descriptive of the type of work that you might do versus the benefits you are looking to gain.
+These are better qualities that describe what you are looking for in a job because they describe the type of work you might do versus the benefits you are looking to gain.